Michael-VT/thisis-11ty/posts/template-1.md

 ---
 title: This is my first template.
-In One!
-4
+Copy!
+5
 description: this is a template theme that we present to eleventy 11ty lovers.
 date: 2022-04-15
 cover: https://text11ty.pages.dev/img/webcepat.png